isawebapp/Shrinx/README.md

-# 🔗 LinkSnap
+# 🔗 Shrinx

-A **modern, minimalistic URL shortener** that transforms long, complex links into clean, concise URLs. **LinkSnap** is designed for simplicity, speed, and seamless integration.
+A **modern, minimalistic URL shortener** that transforms long, complex links into clean, concise URLs. **Shrinx** is designed for simplicity, speed, and seamless integration.

 ## 🚀 Features